Under the Light

-Under the Light (坚如磐石) is a 2023 Chinese crime drama film directed by Zhang Yimou, and stars Lei Jiayin, Zhang Guoli, Yu Hewei, and Zhou Dongyu.
-It was released in theaters in China on September 28, 2023.
-The film tells the story of Su Jianming, an ordinary young policeman who works at the Municipal Bureau's Criminal Identification Center.
-In order to protect the safety of the people, he embarks on a thrilling investigative journey.
+Under the Light (坚如磐石) is a 2023 Chinese crime drama film directed by Zhang Yimou.
+It tells the story of police officer Su Jianming (Lei Jiayin) and Li Huilin (Zhou Dongyu) as they join forces to investigate a criminal case connected to the local wealthy businessman Li Zhitian (Yu Hewei).
+The film was released in theaters in China on September 28, 2023.

 Plot

 To investigate the truth behind a bus explosion case, Su Jianming defies the warnings of his powerful and influential father, Zheng Gang, and rushes to attend a banquet hosted by wealthy businessman Li Zhitian.
 There, Su witnesses Li's brazen and cruel display of power, which includes humiliating others and plunging his hand into a boiling hotpot.
 As the night unfolds, shocking clues gradually surface: a corpse hidden in a wall, a deadly assault with a wrench, and the under-the-table transfer of nearly ten billion yuan.
-Beneath these intertwining secrets, an undercurrent of danger suggests that a grand scheme is being meticulously plotted.